vmware/weathervane/doc/userDocs/usersGuide.md

 | `podInstanceAffinity`           | If true, a podAffinity rule will be used to create affinity among pods of the same application instance.
 (Default: false) |
 | `podInstanceAffinityWeight`     | The weight to apply to the podAffinity rule if podInstanceAffinity is true.
 (Default: 50) |
 | `serviceTypeAntiAffinityWeight` | The weight to apply to the podAntiAffinity rule if serviceTypeAntiAffinity is true.
 (Default: 100) |

+Note there are natural restrictions on the combination of these parameters on a given run.
+The serviceTypeAffinity rule can not be true when serviceTypeAntiAffinity or podInstanceAffinity are true.

 Weathervane defaults to use serviceTypeAntiAffinity, as this leads to a more even load across all nodes and more predictable results.